ibm-cloud-docs/vpc/vpe-create.md

 {: help}
 {: support}

-You can create an endpoint gateway for an IBM Cloud service that you want to access on your private VPC network by using the UI, CLI, or API.
+You can create an endpoint gateway for an {{site.data.keyword.cloud}} or third-party service or application (Private Path beta) that you want to access on your private VPC network.
+You can use the UI, CLI, API, or Terraform.
 {: shortdesc}

+The beta release of IBM Cloud Private Path services is only available to allowlisted users.
+Contact your IBM Support representative if you are interested in getting early access to this beta offering.
+{: beta}

 ## Before you begin
 {: #vpe-before-you-begin}